The Roost is a family owned and run winery in the Blue Mountains. We grow, make and serve seriously good cold climate wine for unserious occasions.

 Sustainable viticulture

-This meant we didn’t have to resort to heavy use of synthetic fertilizers and other interventions to keep the fruit healthy.
-Instead, the vines could flourish naturally.
+These new disease and cold resistant grape varieties meant we didn’t have to resort to heavy use of synthetic fertilizers and other interventions to keep the fruit healthy.
+Instead, the vines could flourish here naturally.

 After all, as is the case with other premium producers, the viticultural philosophy was to work with the land, instead of making the land work for us.
-We maintained the vines using sustainable farming practices—no unnecessary chemicals or fertilizers.
+From the start we committed to maintaining the vines using sustainable farming practices—no unnecessary chemicals or fertilizers.

 Our 19th-century barn

-Among the charming industrial beams, friendly staff and blooming garden, people could now enjoy the wine with a cheese board overlooking the vineyard and the spectacular setting.
+Among the charming rustic beams, friendly staff and blooming garden, people could now enjoy the wine with a cheese and charcuterie board overlooking the vineyard and the spectacular setting.
 Isn’t that nice?

 A new standard of cold climate wines

-Over time, we have grown into what is now considered as one of the area's premier wineries.
+Over time, we’ve grown into what is now considered one of the area’s premier wineries.
 (That’s what the experts say, anyway).
-In fact, in the Canadian wine world, we’re considered innovators in cold climate wines.
+In fact, in the Canadian wine world, we’ve been called innovators in cold climate wines.

 Yet, we’ve decided to keep things small and local.
 After all, smaller fruit is often more concentrated and flavoursome which makes wine more interesting and nuanced.
 At The Roost, we like to be the same.